maverickwoo/go-vtable-demo/README.md

 may also consider Go's own `template.Execute()` when implementing an MVC where `shape` stands in for an abstract model and `rectangle` and `square` stand in for concrete models.

+In the common cases where each descendant has its `Dynamic` method returns the receiver, such as in `rectangle.Dynamic`, the `Dynamic()` declaration in the interface is redundant: in `shape`, we can just replace `t.Dynamic()` with `t.VTable`.

+However, there may also be niche cases where we may prefer the `Dynamic()` method of a descendant to return a `VTable` pointing to an ancestor of it.
+One plausible example is demonstrated in `rectangle/wide`, where the `wide` descendant wants to always expose its identically-shaped data in the type of `rectangle.T`.
+This may be desirable to clients that performs serialization.

+(As for the structural reason of why `wide` exists in its location in the hierarchy, notice that the factory method of `wide` ensures an invariant, and we may imagine that some methods of `rectangle` may have a more efficient implementation given the invariant and so we may want to override them in `wide`.)

 ## Typos can lead to a runtime crash